Improving constraints on gluon spin-momentum correlations in transversely polarized protons via midrapidity open-heavy-flavor electrons in $p^{\uparrow}+p$ collisions at $\sqrt{s}=200$ GeV: Introduction

-Each term with a superscript $(3)$ corresponds to a twist-3 correlation function, the rest are at leading twist (twist-2).
-The lower case subscripts represent the parton type, the uppercase subscripts represent the parent hadron, $\phi$ and $D$ denote PDFs and FFs respectively, and $\delta q_{x/X}(x,\vec{s}_{\perp})$ is the transversity distribution, a spin-spin correlation of transversely polarized quarks in transversely polarized hadrons~\cite{transversityDef}.
-The twist-3 correlators have more intuitive physical meaning through their relation to corresponding TMD PDFs~\cite{Ji:2006ub, SiversTMD, BoerMuldersTMD, CollinsTMDFF}.
+Each term with a superscript $(3)$ corresponds to a twist-3 correlation function; the rest are at leading twist (twist-2), where $\otimes$ represents a convolution in longitudinal momentum fractions ($x$) of partons in parent protons and collinear momentum fractions ($z$) of produced hadrons with respect to their originating partons~\cite{TSSA_eqn}.
+The primed variables originate from the unpolarized proton in the initial state, and the numbered variables appear in twist-3 correlators, where multiparton correlations must be considered.
+The $\phi$ and $D$ denote PDFs and FFs respectively, where the lowercase subscripts represent the parton type, and the uppercase subscripts represent the parent hadron.
+The term $\delta q_{x/X}(x,\vec{s}_{\perp})$ is the transversity distribution, a spin-spin correlation of transversely polarized quarks in transversely polarized hadrons~\cite{transversityDef}.
+Twist-3 correlators have more intuitive physical meaning through their relation to corresponding TMDs~\cite{Ji:2006ub, SiversTMD, BoerMuldersTMD, CollinsTMDFF}.

-In $p p$ collisions at $\sqrt{s}=200$~GeV, open-heavy-flavor (OHF) production at midrapidity is dominated by gluon-gluon fusion, receiving only a small contribution from quark-antiquark annihilation.
-In gluon-gluon fusion events, only the first term in Eq.~(\ref{eqn:AN_twist3}) is relevant (as the gluon does not have a transversity distribution) providing sensitivity to the trigluon correlation functions in polarized protons.
-The relevant twist-3 correlators for quark-antiquark annihilation and gluon-gluon fusion are the Efremov-Teryaev-Qiu-Sterman ($qgq$) correlator~\cite{Efremov:1984ip,Qiu:1991wg} and the trigluon ($ggg$) correlators~\cite{trigluon_intro, trigluon_clar1, trigluon_clar2, trigluon_twists_Yoshida_SIDIS, trigluon_twists_SIDIS_kang} respectively.
-Note that the trigluon correlators were introduced in Ref.~\cite{trigluon_intro} as a single function, and subsequently clarified to be two independent functions~\cite{trigluon_clar1, trigluon_clar2, trigluon_twists_Yoshida_SIDIS, trigluon_twists_SIDIS_kang}.
-The $qgq$ correlator has been experimentally constrained from global fits, discussed in Ref.~\cite{SSAorigin}, while the $ggg$ correlators have received less attention, with only few measurements capable of providing constraints~\cite{ohf_muons, PPG235}.
+In $p p$ collisions at $\sqrt{s}=200$~GeV, open-heavy-flavor (OHF) production at midrapidity is dominated by gluon-gluon fusion, receiving only a small contribution from quark-antiquark annihilation~\cite{heavy_quark_production}.
+In gluon-gluon fusion events, only the first term in Eq.~(\ref{eqn:AN_twist3}) is relevant (as the gluon does not have a transversity distribution in spin $1/2$ nucleons), providing sensitivity to the trigluon correlation functions in polarized protons.
+The relevant twist-3 correlators for quark-antiquark annihilation and gluon-gluon fusion are the Efremov-Teryaev-Qiu-Sterman ($qgq$) correlator~\cite{Efremov:1984ip,Qiu:1991wg}, and the trigluon ($ggg$) correlators~\cite{trigluon_intro, trigluon_clar1, trigluon_clar2, trigluon_twists_Yoshida_SIDIS, trigluon_twists_SIDIS_kang} respectively.
+Note that the trigluon correlators were introduced in Ref.~\cite{trigluon_intro}, and were subsequently clarified to be two independent functions~\cite{trigluon_clar1,trigluon_clar2,trigluon_twists_Yoshida_SIDIS,trigluon_twists_SIDIS_kang}.
+The $qgq$ correlator has been experimentally constrained from global fits, discussed in Ref.~\cite{SSAorigin}, while the $ggg$ correlators have received less attention, with few measurements capable of providing indirect constraints~\cite{STAR_inclusivejet_TSSA1,AnDY_gluons,SIDIS_gluonSivers,STAR_inclusivejet_TSSA2,PPG234,STAR_inclusive_jets} or direct constraints~\cite{ohf_muons,PPG235}.